 Action on Asbestos has a welfare rights team able to advise on all aspects of benefits and compensation.
 Our website contains a brief outline of the main benefits and compensation that an individual may be entitled to.

-However, the UK system of benefits and compensation is extremely complicated and constantly evolving.
-We would advise you therefore to contact us in the first instance if you have been diagnosed with an asbestos-related condition
+The UK system of benefits and compensation is extremely complicated and constantly evolving.
+We would advise you, therefore, to contact us in the first instance if you have been diagnosed with an asbestos-related condition

 From April 2013 Disability Living Allowance will gradually be replaced by Personal Independence Payment for people with a long-term health condition or disability aged 16 to 64.

 Note: There is no automatic transfer from DLA to PIP

 Personal Independence Payment (PIP) can help you with some of the extra costs if you have a long term ill-health or disability.

 The amount you get depends on how your condition affects you, not the condition itself.

 - Disability Living Allowance * (replaced for new claims from 10 June 2013 by Personal Independence Payment)

 Attendance Allowance helps with extra costs if you have a disability severe enough that you need someone to help look after you.